Native American dogs: Modern times

 Today, most Native American dog breeds have gone extinct, mostly replaced by dogs of European descent.
-The few breeds that have been identified as Native American, such as the Inuit Sled Dog, the Eskimo Dog, the Greenland Dog and the Carolina Dog have remained mostly genetically unchanged since contact in the 15th century.
+The few breeds that have been identified as Native American, such as the Inuit Sled Dog, the Eskimo Dog, the Greenland Dog and the Carolina Dog have remained mostly genetically unchanged since contact in the 15th century in their mtDNA.
+However, the autosomal content of the Carolina Dog has been diluted significantly.

 Modern free-ranging dogs differ in origin from North to South America.
 In North America, the Carolina dog has mtDNA links to East Asian dogs, with a shared haplotype with the Shiba Inu in Japan.
 This suggests that it migrated to North America through Beringia, therefore making it a Native American dog.
 In South America, on the other hand, free-ranging dogs are almost entirely of European descent.

 In 2018, a study compared sequences of fossil North American dogs with fossil Siberian dogs and modern dogs.
 The study indicates that dogs entered North America from Siberia 4,500 years after humans did, were isolated for 9,000 years, and after contact with Europeans these no longer exist because they were replaced with Eurasian dogs.
 The pre-contact dogs exhibit a unique genetic signature that is also now gone, with their nearest living relative being the modern Arctic breed dogs originally introduced by the Inuit.